Anadea/anadea_blog/content/posts/how-to-create-an-ai-agent-techniques-and-best-practices/index.md

 description: Want to know how to create an AI agent for your business?
 Learn the basics of planning, building, and deploying an agent-based solution in our guide.
+authors:
+  - ai-ml-team
+categories:
+  - ai-ml
+  - trends
 ---
-According to the PwC survey, 75% of executives think that AI agents will change the workplace more significantly than the wide adoption of the internet did.
+According to the [PwC survey](https://www.pwc.com/us/en/tech-effect/ai-analytics/ai-agent-survey.html), 75% of executives think that AI agents will change the workplace more significantly than the wide adoption of the internet did.
 Meanwhile, 88% of companies plan to increase their AI-related budgets in 2025 due to agentic AI.
 These statistics reflect a growing belief in the power of agentic AI to optimize and simplify the way we work and solve problems.

-From customer support chatbots to data analysis tools, AI agents can bring efficiency to many business processes and aspects, including customer support, data search, analytics, and many others.
+From customer support chatbots to data analysis tools, [AI agents](https://anadea.info/services/custom-ai-agent-development) can bring efficiency to many business processes and aspects, including customer support, data search, analytics, and many others.
 Moreover, they help significantly reduce the dependency on human input.

 This guide offers a practical approach to building such solutions.
-Based on our solid expertise in AI software development, we will explain this topic in simple terms.
+Based on our solid expertise in [AI software development](https://anadea.info/services/ai-software-development), we will explain this topic in simple terms.
 That’s why, if you are just starting your journey with artificial intelligence, our article will help you better understand the basics.

-What Is an Agent in AI?
+## What Is an Agent in AI?

 An AI agent is an autonomous or semi-autonomous software system that can perceive its environment, process data, make decisions, and take actions to achieve specific goals.